bnaras/distcomp/inst/doc_src/examples.md

 that may be distributed across sites or more generally, partitioned in some manner.
 (For simplicity, we will call these partitions, sites.)
-The infrastructure consists of a single master process that issues queries to slave processes running at each of the sites.
+The infrastructure consists of a single master process that issues queries to worker processes running at each of the sites.
 A query is merely a function call, more specifically a request to each site to evaluate a pre-defined function $f(\beta)$ on the data at that site, for a given value of parameters $\beta$.
 The master process uses